 Visiting Dominica during times of Covid has meant we have had a different experience than most visitors to this lovely Island.
 During our time here England has locked down and many other countries have put in curfews, tiers and other measures to try and manage the virus.
-Here in Dominica however we were in one of the safest countries in the world; looking at covid stats Dominica was 199 out of 220 countries in term of covid risk and it has been managed very well here.
-At the time of writing there have only been 121 cases throughout the pandamic and no deaths.
-We were therefore not only visiting an absolutely beautiful island, but also currently one of the safest places in the world!
+Here in Dominica however we were in one of the safest countries in the world; looking at covid stats Dominica was 199 out of 220 countries in terms of covid risk and it has been managed very well here.
+At the time of writing, there have only been 121 cases throughout the pandemic and no deaths.
+We were visiting an absolutely beautiful island and currently one of the safest places in the world!

 One of the problems of writing a travel blog, is that it’s a snapshot in time.
 New buildings will be built and some, such as those damaged in hurricanes, will be bulldozed – landscapes can change and a view of any place can be skewed by the size of the crowds.
 When visiting a bar or restaurant you don’t want to be the only ones there, because other people add to the ambience, but you also don’t want it to be crowded, or to have to queue.
 However having some fantastic beaches and snorkelling waters entirely to yourselves is a whole different matter.
 Absolutely beautiful.
 One thing’s for sure, thanks to the COVID pandemic, very few will ever see Dominica the way we saw it!